cepharum/hitchy/docs-source/api/hitchy.md

 ## Request Context

 On request handling routes are used to select handlers to be invoked.
-Those handlers areare functions invoked with `this` referring to a _request context_ which is providing information related to currently dispatched request.
+Those handlers are functions invoked with `this` referring to a _request context_ which is providing information related to currently dispatched request.

 :::tip
 In a request handler like